Alaska Labor Laws Guide

 - Employees under a flexible work-hour plan, which is part of a collective bargaining agreement,

-- Workers under a Voluntary Flexible Work Hour Plan, under two conditions:
+- Workers under a Voluntary Flexible Work Hour Plan, under 2 conditions:

 - Both parties had signed an agreement and filed it with the Labor Department, and